taikutaiku

 What the bundled plugins are for and when to use each one.

-All built-in plugins are available immediately in any taiku session.
-You can enable them from the plugin panel without installing anything.
+You can enable them from the plugin panel in any session without installing anything.

 Event Log